Joycemcool/coshop-new/README.md

    18. npm install --save-dev @type/jsonwebtoken npm install jsonwebtoken ( We use jsonwebtoken to generate JWT token for authentication )

+   19. npm install --save-dev @type/cookie-parser npm install cookie-parser ( We use cookie-parser to save JWT token in cookie )

+   20. npm install --save-dev @type/multer npm install multer ( We use multer to save image in local storage )

 ## License

 This work is licensed under CC BY-NC 4.0.
 To view a copy of this license, visit https://creativecommons.org/licenses/by-nc/4.0/